none312/bas/README.md

 **GUI**

-The GUI consists of the input command(textfield), the output command, the PCB table, the Gantt Chart, and the Statistics(progress of the simulation) that occur throughout the simulation of this project.
+The GUI consists of the input command(textfield), the output command, the PCB table, and the Statistics(progress of the simulation) that occur throughout the simulation of this project.
 The statistics involves the calculation of the average waiting time and the average turnaround time for the CPU utilization of each processes.

 **COMMANDS**